chillcicada/tntt/README.md

 ## Introduction

 TnTT is a recursive acronym for "Tntt is Not a Tex Thesis Template for Tsinghua University".
-An unofficial Tsinghua University thesis template based on [Typst][Typst].
+An unofficial Tsinghua University (THU) thesis template based on [Typst][Typst].

 > [!IMPORTANT]
 >
 > **Currently, it only supports the Comprehensive Thesis Training for undergraduates.
-Please use the latest version of Typst for editing.**
+Since Typst is not yet stable, this template will continuously track the latest released version.
+Therefore, please use the latest version of Typst for editing to ensure you can use new features and reduce compatibility issues.**

 ## Usage